Japanese space program: Early development

 Iterations of the Pencil Rocket eventually increased in size to such a degree that experimentation within Kokubunji was deemed too dangerous.
 Therefore, the launch site was moved to Michikawa Beach in Akita Prefecture.
 Following the Pencil Rocket, the larger Baby Rocket was developed, which reached an altitude of 6 km.
 After the Baby Rocket, two further rocket projects were carried out: a rockoon-type rocket launched from a balloon and a ground-launched rocket.
 The development of a rockoon turned out to be too difficult, and that experiment was eventually halted.
 Among several versions of ground-launched rocket prototypes, the Kappa rocket was one of the most successful, gradually reaching higher altitudes.
 Due to inadequate funding, the rockets were handmade and the tracking radar was operated manually.
-Production was reliant on trial and error.
+Production was based on trial and error.

 In 1958, the Kappa 6 rocket reached an altitude of 40 km and the collected data allowed Japan to participate in the International Geophysical Year.
 In 1960, the Kappa 8 rocket exceeded an altitude of 200 km.
 The development of larger rockets necessitated a launch site with a large downrange.
 The old site in Akita Prefecture, which bordered the narrow Sea of Japan, was deemed insufficient for this purpose and a new launch site on the Pacific coast was created, this time at Uchinoura in Kagoshima Prefecture.